n-peugnet/image-map-creator/README.md

 	-   [x] select tool mode
 	-   [x] undo
 	-   [x] redo
-	-   [ ] export the result as a usable html map
+	-   [x] export the result as a valid html map
 	-   [ ] export the result as a usable svg map

 ## How to Integrate it